okTurtles/group-income/docs/Getting-Started-frontend.md

 There are two ways to include third-party code:

 1. **"Asynchronously" / "Lazily" / "On Demand":** This is the preferred approach as it prevents `app.js` from getting bloated.
 2. **"Globally":** This is through the standard use of `require`.
-Anything that's `require`'d gets placed into the `app.js` bundle (unless you're using webpack's fancy-but-unnecessary code-splitting features).
+Anything that's `require`'d gets placed into the `app.js` bundle (unless you're using Webpack's fancy-but-unnecessary code-splitting features).
 Unless a third-party library is used so frequently that it makes sense to have it in `app.js`, you should prefer the lazy-load approach.

 We cover both approaches below.